 For students studying A levels, offers are normally for minimum BBB (depending on the subjects being studied to advanced level).
 Offers will be higher for students who have not studied any science subjects at an advanced level.
-The School does not make offers to students on to the SEFP if they are studying qualifications that would entitle them to apply directly to the degree programme.
+The School does not make foundation offers to students if they are studying qualifications that would entitle them to apply directly to the degree programme.

 For students studying the BTEC Extended Diploma, offer would be a minimum of DDD however could be higher.
-Applications from mature students, and from students studying vocational courses, will be considered on an individual basis., We do not accept application to BEng Engineering with Foundation during clearing.
+Applications from mature students, and from students studying vocational courses, will be considered on an individual basis., We do not accept application to the Foundation programmes during clearing.